opensearch-project/project-website/_posts/2025-02-20-revolutionizing-opensearch-clients-and-documentation-with-a-unified-api-specification.md

 We couldn't have achieved this without the dedication of our contributors.
 Their feedback, suggestions, and contributions have been invaluable to the project.
 The Amazon OpenSearch team would like to give a special thanks to the following contributors for their outstanding work on the OpenSearch API specification:

-* [Niyazbek Torekeldi](https://github.com/Tokesh): For his work on completing the OpenSearch API specification by adding missing APIs and fixing numerous spec errors.
+* [Niyazbek Torekeldi](https://github.com/Tokesh): For backfilling the OpenSearch API specification with missing APIs and fixing numerous spec errors.
 Tokesh also helped us reach 100% test coverage for the spec.
 * [Andriy Redko](https://github.com/reta): For his many contributions to the OpenSearch project, especially for sharing his expertise during many discussions about the spec repository.

 ## Looking ahead